 As AI and machine learning evolve, these specialized frameworks could chip away at Python’s dominance.

-The Verdict: Is Python Stepping Down?
+The Verdict: Python Losing the Crown?

 Python remains the Swiss Army knife of programming languages, especially in data science.
 However, its cracks are showing as new, specialized tools and faster languages emerge.
 The data science landscape is evolving, and Python must adapt or risk losing its crown.